Amniotic Band Syndrome

 What is amniotic band syndrome?

 In mild cases, an amniotic band causes a small indentation in one of the baby’s limbs, fingers or toes.
 In severe cases, the amniotic band gets wound so tight that it restricts blood from flowing to the developing baby’s body parts.
 In the most serious cases, this can actually cause partial amputation of fingers, toes, or parts of an arm or leg.
 Amniotic bands can cause pressure over certain nerves, particularly the peroneal nerve beside the knee, leading to paralysis of the limb.
 Pressure from the bands may also result in bone deformities, and limb length discrepancies.
 In a large number of cases, the baby is also born with clubfoot, and sometimes babies are born with webbed fingers and toes (syndactyly).
-The amniotic bands can be detected by ultrasound at the end of the first trimester, but they can be difficult to detect.
-It is more often diagnosed upon discovering missing parts of limbs or digits at birth or other deformities.
+The amniotic bands may be detected by ultrasound at the end of the first trimester, but can be difficult to detect.
+It is more often diagnosed at birth upon discovering deformities or missing parts of limbs or digits.

 How is amniotic band syndrome treated?

-Why come to the International Center for Limb Lengthening for treatment of amniotic band syndrome?
+Why choose the International Center for Limb Lengthening for treatment of amniotic band syndrome?

 Limb Lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your child’s specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with amniotic band syndrome achieve their best possible result.